ErpNetDocs/tech/advanced/string-interpolation/escape-sequences.md

 _*NEW LINE is platform dependent_.

-Any other escape sequence that not part of the supported ones will be escaped by removing the backslash.
+Any other escape sequence that is not part of the supported ones will be escaped by removing the backslash.
 E.g.,

 * This: `\z`, will become this: `z`
 * `\A` - `A`